Rising to the challenge

 With state-of-the-art facilities and cutting-edge technology across regional NSW, advanced manufacturing is driving economic growth.
 Leading manufacturers are attracted to regional areas by skilled workforces, low-cost environments, and access to markets and leading research centres.
 High-tech design and development, innovative research, product customisation, and client-focused support and repair services are all future drawcards.

 NSW has excellent renewable energy resources by international standards.
-NSW faces a pivotal opportunity to capitalise on the state’s significant energy resources, and signal to the market new high-potential areas for renewable energy project development, to support a more secure, affordable and clean energy system for people and businesses in regional NSW.
+Strategic infrastructure projects such as regional energy zones would capitalise on the state’s significant energy resources, and signal to the market new high-potential areas for renewable energy project development, to support a more secure, affordable and clean energy system for people and businesses in regional NSW.

 Technology-enabled primary industries